 How to build a Landing page using the WordPress Block Editor (Gutenberg)

-Let’s replicate my Why hire VJ? landing page using the block editor in WordPress (Gutenberg).
+Let’s replicate my Why hire VJ? landing page (above) using the block editor in WordPress (Gutenberg).

 No plugins or page builders required, we will just use the standard WordPress block editor.
 See why in FAQ above.